 The questions my friends and family ask most frequently are, “Could you give me a list of Portland’s best food and wine places?
 What restaurants, cheap eats and wine bars do you recommend in Portland?” and, “What are the not to miss wineries when visiting the Willamette Valley?”

 Having lived here for almost a decade, I have many favorites so I decided to pull this list together and share them with you.
-I had a friend that wanted this posted as soon as possible, so I rushed to get it up, but my intent is to make it a living document, and to add and revise the food and winery list as needed.
-I’ve broken this list into two parts–one for eating and drinking establishments, and wineries that are close in proximity to make the drive.
+I had a friend that asked me to post it as possible, so I rushed to get it up, but my intent is to make it a living document, and to add new wineries and restaurants as needed.
+I’ve broken this list into two parts–one for eating and drinking establishments; and another for wineries that are close in proximity to Portland.
 Bon appetite and cheers!

 Portland’s Best Food and Wine: Great Restaurants and Wineries

 This is Portland’s best food and wine; a list of recommendations I highly suggest to hit while you visit Portland.
 It is in no particular order.
 It spans from cheap eats to drinks and paycheck worthy splurges; all personally tried and highly recommended!

 Owner and founder Ken Forkish has been rocking the bakery and pizza scene for over a decade.
 Head over to Ken’s for Artisan awesomeness.

 Hopworks Urban Brewery and Hopworks BikeBar are Portland’s first Eco-Brewpubs.
 They offer handcrafted organic beers and fresh, local ingredients, all served in sustainably-built and operated buildings in a relaxed, family-friendly atmosphere.
 They also have a good food menu, with soup and salad options, hamburgers, sandwiches and pizza.